-Chia has created three new core inventions of math.
+Chia has created three new core inventions and advanced the interest in, and adoption of, a fourth.
 Firstly, Chia created the first intended for production BLS Signatures library.
-Secondly, Chia will be the first production use of class groups for cryptography.
-Finally, Chia created Proof of Space and Time for Nakamoto consensus.
+Second, Chia is the first production use of Verifiable Delay Functions, or VDFs.
+Third, Chia created Proof of Space and Time for Nakamoto consensus.

-Our hope is that Chia will be supported by point of sale systems and consumer payment apps all over the world.
+Our hope is that, over time, Chia will be supported by point of sale systems and consumer payment apps all over the world.
 For example, if you pay for a coffee at Tully’s in England with your GrabPay app from Thailand, it should “just work” without you needing to know it was paid in Chia.

 Or, for example, if services like Venmo or Cash App aren’t available where you live, using Chia will be far less of a hassle than executing a slow and expensive wire transfer.
 Using legacy banking to send and convert cash across borders is cumbersome, slow and expensive, and while alternative money transfer services might be faster, they’re not cheap: Western Union can charge upwards of 10% in transfer fees.

-The technology will be completely open source and accessible, and anyone will be able to build a new wallet without our permission.
-We will help wallet, exchange, and merchant processing partners with support and integration services, joint marketing and lending for liquidity.
+The technology is completely open source and accessible, and anyone can build a new wallet without our permission or assistance.
+However, we intend to help wallet, exchange, and merchant processing partners with support and integration services, joint marketing and lending for liquidity.